MrBlinky/Arduboy/uploader/readme.md

 ### Dependencies

-* Windows OS
-* Requires Python 2.7.x with PySerial installed
+* Requires Python 2.7.x with PySerial 2.7 installed
 * Uses Avrdude for uploading (included with this archive)

-### Creating Send To folder and Quick lauch shortcuts
+### Creating Send To folder and Quick lauch shortcuts (Windows)

 1) Browse to the uploader folder and right click **uploader.py** and select create shortcut.
 Rename the shortcut to Hex uploader.
 2) select the newly created shortcut and press CTRL + X to move the shortcut.